osmosis-labs/osmosis/x/poolmanager/README.md

 Here is the following process for the `estimateTradeBasedOnPriceImpactConcentratedLiquidity` function:

-Certainly, here's a breakdown of how the function logic aligns with the expected document points:

 1. The function starts by attempting to estimate the output amount (`tokenOut`) for a given input amount (`req.FromCoin`), using the `CalcOutAmtGivenIn` method of the `swapModule`.

    1. If `tokenOut` is zero, it means the amount being traded is too small.
 The function returns zero coins for both input and output.